axllow91/recipe-app/README.md

 # Simple recipe app
-This app is an example(step of learning) of how to implement relationship like @OneToOne, @OneToMany, @ManyToMany.
+This app is an example(step of learning) of how to implement relationship like @OneToOne, @OneToMany, @ManyToMany(use of JPA and Hibernate).
 Dependency injection through out the constructor.